stefanopassador/TrackPackageBot/README.md

 Our objective is to get around the use of different technologies like:

 - Docker
-- CI/CD through GitLab Actions
+- CI/CD through GitHub Actions
 - Automate testing

 ## What the bot should do